araiyan/neat-stuff/README.md

-## Cool programs with which you can mess around
+## A collection of neat interactive programs
 #### Programs that currently work:
  * None